How to Move Music from iPhone to iTunes

 4. Access your Dropbox account from your iPhone and download the music files.

 Here comes the final part - playing MP3 on iPhone after it's transferred.
-Follow these simple steps to find your downloaded MP3 music files to play.
+Follow these simple steps to find your downloaded MP3 music files to play on iPhone:

 So, this was our guide on how to put MP3 to iPhone using different methods.
-Enjoy Music!
+Enjoy the newly transferred music on your iPhone!